Introduction to the Revised Edition, 2003

 - “Everything we learn about creativity suggests that money is more often an obstacle to creative work than an incentive.
 More modestly paid leaders might be able to concentrate more fully on the intrinsic rewards of doing good work.”

-- “I am intrigued by the notion of the organization as a changing, responsive organism, and by Charles Handy’s ideas about the organization as community.
+- “I am intrigued by the notion of the organization as a changing, responsive organism, and by Charles Handy’s ideas about the organization as a community.
 The case for viewing a company or other organization as a community is especially compelling in a world where we spend more and more of our lives in the workplace and grow even hungrier for greater balance between work and personal life.”

 - “…in too many organizations, those who speak unwelcome truths are fired or at least marginalized.”